It’s important to know the signs and symptoms of heart disease. If you experience any of these signs and symptoms, please contact your physician:

 The cardiologists at Ephraim McDowell Heart & Vascular Institute offer patient-centered care to treat heart disease.
 As a result of their expertise and training, patients are treated with advanced procedures.

 One treatment option is cardiac rehabilitation.
 It benefits patients who have had a heart attack or have heart disease.
-We offer cardiac rehabilitation at Ephraim McDowell James B. Haggin Hospital in Harrodsburg.
+We offer cardiac rehabilitation at the Ephraim McDowell Heart & Vascular Institute in Danville and also at Ephraim McDowell James B. Haggin Hospital in Harrodsburg.
 The program offers monitored exercise, education, and support.
 Services are customized to meet a patient’s individual needs.
 As a result of the program, patients learn how to be healthy despite their heart disease.